-Terminal Town is a festival of events showcasing Chicago’s extraordinary role as a center of U.S. passenger transportation.
+Terminal Town was a festival of events showcasing Chicago’s extraordinary role as a center of U.S. passenger transportation.
 The formal program ran from 2014 to September 2015, but its legacy lives on in public programs and a traveling exhibit.
-The festival offers everyone in the metropolitan region opportunities take part in presentations, special events, tours and competitions.
-The festival also includes a traveling exhibit and an all-color illustrated book.
+The festival offered everyone in the metropolitan region opportunities to take part in presentations, special events, tours and competitions.
+The festival also included a traveling exhibit and an all-color illustrated book.
 All are designed to foster appreciation of the Chicago region’s importance as a transportation center and the exciting possibilities ahead.

-Terminal Town is made possible by many sponsors in the Chicago and is supported by faculty and staff from the Chaddick Institute for Metropolitan Development at DePaul University, Lake Forest College, and other institutions.
+Terminal Town was made possible by many sponsors in Chicago and supported by faculty and staff from the Chaddick Institute for Metropolitan Development at DePaul University, Lake Forest College, and other institutions.
 This is an independent website not formally affiliated with these universities and maintained on a volunteer basis to enhance public awareness of our city and region's rich transportation legacy.
-The website is maintained primarily to support the traveling exhibit now at Chicago Union Station.

 FIND OUT MORE!

-An all-new book featuring 48 stations and terminals with 215 color photographs, and 20 custom maps, Terminal Town provides a fascinating portrait of the city’s famously complex transportation system.
+A widely-acclaimed illustrated book featuring 50+ stations and terminals with 235 color photographs, and 20 custom maps, Terminal Town provides a fascinating portrait of the city’s famously complex transportation system.

 Why celebrate Chicago’s rich legacy as a terminal town?